ideal for hedging and screening purposes

 Taxus baccata

 Our native “English Yew” is the classic conifer hedge plant for our climate, often referred to as King of Hedges.
 A dense, dark, evergreen species with bright green spring growth its autumnal red fruits are much loved by birds but harmful to humans, pets and livestock.
 Often thought to be very slow growing, it actually grows by 30cm a year, so not as slow as people think.
-Once it reaches its desired height (1-4 metres) it is easy to maintain with a cut in summer or early autumn.
+Once it reaches its desired height (1 to 4 metres) it is easy to maintain with a cut in summer or early autumn.
 Yew plants needs plenty of water in the first couple of seasons but should not sit in waterlogged soil.
 If you are concerned that you have clay, wet soil, please improve the drainage when planting.
 Apart from its requirement for water, it is very easy to grow, shade tolerant, very hardy, and likes all soils.

 Taxus baccata (Foliage)